pwittrock/kubebuilder-workshop-prereqs/preprovisioned/README.md

 ## Login to the workshop dev instance

-1. Login to the [Google Cloud Console](https://console.cloud.google.com/compute/instances) using the provided username and password
+1. Login to the [Google Cloud Console](https://console.cloud.google.com/compute/instances) using the provided username and password.
+   - If you are already logged in with a different account - login with an incognito window.
 1. Select the *All Things Open - K8S WS* project from the drop down
 1. Select *continue*
 1. Select the *kubebuilder-workshop* instance